Boss has always been introduced with top-notch effect processors for guitars. The latest addition on the list is BOSS GX 100 guitar effect processor.

 As I have said above BOSS GX 100 features 150+ effects and 23 amps with which you can design your guitar sound like never before.

-The amps are hard emulated from vintage amplifiers and give you the professional analog feel in your sound.
+The amps are hard emulated from vintage amplifiers and give you a professional analog feel to your sound.

 You will also get 200 user banks along with 100 presets where you can save your own presets.